AdisonCavani/distro-grub-themes/README.md

 #### Update Grub config

-You will need to tell Grub to update its configuration to include the new theme.
+You'll need to tell GRUB to update its configuration in order to include the new theme.

 ##### Ubuntu and Debian-based systems: